broadinstitute/depmap_omics/README.md

 ![](https://github.com/broadinstitute/ccle_processing/blob/master/documentation/slide7.png)

 _What is explained below comes from the notebook's documentations and might be better understood by reading them directly on the notebooks_

-### boot up

-- You first need to go to [taiga](https://cds.team/taiga/dataset) and create some new datasets for the virtual release

-We are instantiating all the parameters needed for this pipeline to run

-#### Adding new data

-We are looking for new samples in a range of workspaces.

-They are quite messy and might contains duplicates, contain broken file paths...

-- We are thus looking at the bam files one by one and comparing them with our own bams.
-- We remove broken files, duplicates and add new version of a cell line's bam if we find some.

-#### Check that we have all the cell lines we expect for this release

-This involves comparing to the list in the Google sheet "Cell Line Profiling Status."

-_As the list cannot be parsed, we are not comparing it for now_

 ### run Terra pipeline